kerrgarr/SemanticSegmentationCityscapes/README.md

   (**Answer:** UNet is fairly intuitive; DeepLab is less so, imho.)

 * What semantic segmentation models are currently considered **state-of-the-art** ?
 How do these perform when compared to a simple UNet ?
   (**Answer:** DeepLabV3+, ERFNet, PSPNet, etc. have been developed most recently; I focused on DeepLabV3+ here.
 It is optimized for learning on high-resolution data, which unfortunately may require more substantial VRAM than my current hardware.
-Alas, DeepLabV3+ did not outperform UNet in this current study which is based on using low-res inputs.)
+Consequently, DeepLabV3+ did not outperform UNet in this current study since it is based on using low-res inputs.)

 ___________________________________